GregHilston/ghilston-python-cookiecutter/README.md

 ### Why We Use It

 Having used raw bash scripts and also `Makefile`s, I have found Invoke's Python approach to handling task execution to be a much more natural approach.
 One can easily highlight improvements over the previously mentioned approaches by looking at how Invoke handles accepting command line arguments, providing help text and even just the fact that since its Python code, one has access to all Python packages.

+### How To Use It

+We generally use this with Poetry, to run commands within our virtual environment.
+For example, `$ poetry run invoke magic`.

 ### References